Iso118/DD1D/IntroText.md

 # Welcome to Deep Dark 100 Dice
 _You need to know where to begin if you hope to survive..._

+## What Is This, Where Am I?!
+Deep Dark 100 Dice (DD1D) is a rules-lite horror-ish survival TTRPG, and this is its digital companion.
+You can use this app to facilitate every part of the game if you don't have the necessary resources to play IRL.
+That said, DD1D is all about the *vibes*, and creating spooky, sorrowful, real moments with friends - the whole affair is much more fun in person.
+Read on for more details about the game.

+### The Setting

 ### Preparing Your Journey
 1. **Build Your Identity**: Navigate to the **Character Creation** tab and fill in your details.
 Write a sentence or two **at most** for each prompt.
 Once you're satisfied, press "Set in Stone", that way you'll know how and when the Deep Woods begin to change you.
 2. **Steel Your Bones**: IRL, you must bring exactly `100 d6` to the table in order to play.
 On the wires and tubes of the internet, this digital companion provides the dice, but it's still good to confirm this.
 Navigating to the **Dice Pool** tab and look at "All that remains of you".
 This is your timeline, your breath, your soul.
 Click "Update Pool" if you have less than 100 dice.